openhab/openhab-docs/administration/console.md

 The method to access the console depends on how openHAB was started.

-* When started in interactive mode using the provided command line scripts, openHAB naturally transitions directly to the console prompt.
+* When started in interactive mode using the provided command line scripts (e.g. `start.sh` or `start.bat`), openHAB naturally transitions directly to the console prompt.
-* When started as a service (e.g. when installed from our package repository), openHAB is running as a background process.
+* When started as a service (i.e. when openHAB is running as a background process), access to the console is given by running the `$OPENHAB_RUNTIME/bin/client` (`client.bat` for Windows) script or by [connecting via SSH](#connecting-via-ssh).

-The simplest way of accessing the console is by running the `client` (or `client.bat` for windows) script located in `$OPENHAB_RUNTIME/bin/`.
 Linux package based installations can also use the command `openhab-cli console`.

 The default username/password is **openhab:habopen**, so enter `habopen` at the password prompt.